Understanding Veterinary Prescriptions – A Guide

 - Use an existing prescription that is already on file

 Once we are in possession of your veterinary prescription and it has been authorised, we will process and dispatch your order.
 For more information about delivery please click here.

-Please note, for orders containing both veterinary prescription medicines and non veterinary prescription medicines (such as food, flea combs, joint supplements), these will be dispatched together on receipt and authorisation of the veterinary prescription.
+For orders containing both veterinary prescription medicines and non-veterinary prescription medicines (such as food, flea combs, joint supplements), these will be dispatched together on receipt and authorisation of the veterinary prescription.